Kick 2: Plot

 The film opens with Kalyan Krishna arriving in Virginia to meet Kalyan, who has now married Naina and settled there.
 Kalyan tells Kalyan Krishna about the former’s son Robin Hood, who is completely contrasted in character as opposed to his father.
 Always looking for comfort in every aspect of life, Robin soon moves to Hyderabad to recover a plot of land belonging to his family that was grabbed by Settlement Durga.
 After challenging Durga that he will recover his land, Robin moves into the house of Pandit Ravi Teja, an astrologer who was behind Durga’s action of grabbing the land.
 Robin begins to make Pandit’s life miserable.
-An aspiring writer, Chaitra, is also smitten by Robin, and is rejected by her, who however poses the condition that should he fall in love with her anytime before he leaves for Virginia, he would stay back with her.
+An aspiring writer, Chaitra, is also smitten by Robin, and is rejected by him, who however poses the condition that if he falls in love with her anytime before he leaves for Virginia, he would stay back with her.

 Meanwhile, a group of villagers from Vilaspur, a small town ruled by a ruthless landlord, Solomon Singh Thakur, are sent to follow Robin, who is believed to be the godsend who will save the village from the Thakur.
-Robin is successful in recovering his land, and minutes before his departure, realizes that he has caught feelings for Chitra.
+Robin is successful in recovering his land, and minutes before his departure, realizes that he has caught feelings for Chaitra.
 He attempts to meet her but witnesses her get kidnapped by the villagers.
 A diary of hers reveals that she belonged to Vilaspur, prompting Robin to travel there to meet her.
 On arrival, the villagers stage a drama to ensure that Robin stays in Vilaspur for as long as possible and gets into a tussle with the Thakur.
 However, the attempts of the village is often belittled by one of the villagers, Venkataratnam, himself.